Liam Lawson will join a long line of stand-in drivers hoping to make an impression with an unexpected Formula 1 chance in Sunday’s Dutch Grand Prix.

 Forty-two years old and out of F1 for almost a year, Mario – who’d won the South African and Questor Grands Prix for Ferrari back in 1971 – was called up in that tragic season in which the team had lost both Gilles Villeneuve and Didier Pironi (to leg injuries).

-Andretti hadn’t been in a competitive F1 car since his title year of 1978 with Lotus.
+Andretti hadn’t been in a competitive F1 car since his title year in 1978 with Lotus.
 But this was Mario Andretti.
 No way was he going to deliver anything other than a star performance in what was the fastest car of the season.

-He tested for half-a-day at Fiorano, turned up at Monza and stuck it on pole!
+He tested for half a day at Fiorano, turned up at Monza and stuck it on pole!
 Now that, kids, is how you do a stand-in.
 A turbo went south on him in the race, restricting him to third.
 He retired with mechanical problems in Las Vegas, but only after again outqualifying the team’s regular, Patrick Tambay. – Mark Hughes

 As reigning GP2 champion, Stoffel Vandoorne should have been on the Formula 1 grid full-time in 2016.
 Instead he was shipped out to Japan for a place-holding season – then hurriedly shipped to Bahrain to sub for Alonso and make his grand prix debut.

-Most of his plane journey to the Middle-East was spent buried in notes from his engineers, and Vandoorne hadn’t tested the 2016 McLaren before.
+Most of his plane journey to the Middle East was spent buried in notes from his engineers, and Vandoorne hadn’t tested the 2016 McLaren before.
 But he celebrated his 24th birthday in style by outqualifying team-mate Button, and went on to cap a very, very assured weekend with a hard-earned point.

 The only note of concern was a slightly disappointing opening lap, which Vandoorne admitted was “a little bit difficult, debris left and right – it was pretty hectic in fact”.